 Most committees meet in the City-County Building in downtown Madison.
-However, other committees meet elsewhere (notably Public Works & Transportation and Environment, Agriculture, & Natural Resources).
+However, other committees meet elsewhere (Public Works & Transportation and Environment, Agriculture, & Natural Resources).
 Committees generally meet at the same place and time every month, but dates and locations may change.
 You will receive email communications about the dates and locations of meetings.
 Talk to your mentor or the chair of your committee if you have any questions or concerns about meeting schedules or locations.
+Some committees meet virtually.
+Zoom links will be emailed prior to the meeting.